jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-07-spring-training/draft/chapter-03.md

 "For not trusting you sooner.
 For letting fear make decisions instead of faith."
 Grace set down the towel, serious now.
 "You chose MIT in November.
 You've been working toward this for years.
 The relationship with Ethan didn't distract you or derail you.
 If anything, it's made you more focused."

-"We handled everything wrong," Michael added.
+"We handled everything wrong," Michael added, and his voice roughened.
 "The hotel thing—we should have talked with you, set real boundaries, trusted you to learn from mistakes.
 Instead we got scared, and that fear let Robert weaponize the legal system.
 We're sorry it took a court hearing for us to remember who you are."

-Sophia felt tears prick her eyes.
-"You were trying to protect me."
+Sophia felt something crack open in her chest.
+She'd been strong for months—through restraining orders and court hearings and separation—because breaking down felt like proving Robert right, like demonstrating she couldn't handle this.

+But her parents apologizing, admitting they were wrong, trusting her—that broke something loose.

+"I'm so angry," she said, and her voice shook.
+"I'm grateful, and I love you, and I'm also so angry that it took a court hearing for you to trust me.
+That I had to prove myself legally before you believed I could make good decisions."

+Her mother's eyes filled.
+"I know.
+You have every right to be angry."

+"But I also get it," Sophia continued, words spilling out now.
+"You were scared.
+I scared you with the hotel thing.
+And Robert weaponizing that fear—that's on him, not you.
+I just wish—" Her throat closed.
+"I wish we could have gotten here without the lawyers and the judges and all the time we lost being afraid of each other."

-"We were trying to control you," Grace corrected.
+"We can't get that time back," Michael said quietly.
+"But we can do better going forward.
+That's what we're promising.
+We were trying to control you," he admitted.
 "Same thing Robert does to Ethan.
 Different methods, same impulse.
+We see that now."

-And watching you handle these past three months with such maturity—going to court, respecting the supervision structure, maintaining your grades and training—you showed us we were wrong.
-So we're apologizing."
+"And watching you handle these past three months with such maturity," Grace added, reaching across to take Sophia's hand, "going to court, respecting the supervision structure, maintaining your grades and training—you showed us we were wrong.
+So we're apologizing.
+Truly."

 "And we're celebrating," Michael said firmly.
 "MIT!
 My brilliant daughter, accepted to one of the best schools in the world, where she will study things I don't understand and probably change the future.
 That deserves more than my mediocre cooking."